7bitcoder/7bitConf/README.md

 - double
 - bool - case insensitive "true" or "false" or number (non-zero is considered as true)
 - json - json string for example {"hello": "value"}
+- null - null is used as a json value

 ### Environment Variables